cohere-ai/cohere-go/README.md

 /likelihood | co.Likelihood()

 ## Models
 To view an up-to-date list of available models please consult the [Cohere CLI](https://docs.cohere.ai/command/).
-To get started try out `baseline-shrimp` or `baseline-seal`.
+To get started try out `large`.

 ## Responses
 All of the endpoint functions will return a Cohere object corresponding to the endpoint (e.g. for generation, it would be `GenerateResponse`).
 The responses can be found as fields on the struct (e.g. generations would be `GenerateResponse.Generations`).
 The names of these fields and a detailed breakdown of the response body can be found in the [Cohere Docs](https://docs.cohere.ai/).